netlify/netlifyctl/README.md

 Contributions are welcome via Pull Request.

-Bug Reports are welcome as Issues filed on this repository, but feel free to chat with support@netlify.com about issues too!
+Bug Reports are welcome as Issues filed on this repository, but feel free to chat with [support@netlify.com](mailto:support@netlify.com) about issues as well - often we'll have faster advice to help you succeed.

 ## License